Tornado Alley Has Moved: Are Your Home Insurance Rates Catching Up?

 usMap icon

-Traditional catastrophe models price risk partly on exposure density: the concentration of insured structures in a given area.
-Oklahoma City and Tulsa are densely insured, well-documented tornado corridors.
-Rural Missouri and suburban Indiana contain fewer insured structures per square mile, which historically kept modeled losses lower even during active tornado years.
-As tornado tracks increasingly cross more densely developed suburban and exurban corridors in the eastern Midwest and Southeast, the modeled exposure is rising, but re-parameterizing catastrophe models takes time and triggers a full actuarial review before it can be reflected in rate filings.
+Traditional catastrophe models price risk on exposure density: the concentration of insured structures in a given area.
+Oklahoma City and Tulsa are densely insured, well-documented tornado-prone markets.
+Rural Missouri and suburban Indiana contain fewer insured structures per square mile, which kept modeled losses lower even during active tornado years.

 homeInsurance icon